Relative Richardson Varieties: Preliminaries

 \subsection{Degeneracy loci and relative Schubert varieties}

 We adopt the following notation convention.
 If $\cV,\cW$ are two sub-bundles of a vector bundle $\cH$ on a scheme $S$, we will write

-as a shorthand for the subscheme defined by the degeneracy locus where the bundle map $\cV \rightarrow \cH/\cW$ has rank at most $\mathrm{rank}(\cV) - r$, defined locally as a determinantal variety in the usual way.
+as a shorthand for the subscheme defined by the degeneracy locus where the bundle map $\cV \rightarrow \cH/\cW$ has rank at most $\mathrm{rank}(\cV) - r$, defined locally as a determinantal variety in the usual way (e.g. as in \cite[\S 4]{fulton-flags} or \cite[\S II.4]{acgh}).
 In particular, we always mean this notation as a scheme-theoretic definition.

 We will be concerned with degeneracy loci of the following form.
 For $\cH$ a rank $d$ vector bundle on a scheme $S$, and $\cP^\bu, \cQ^\bu$ complete flags in $\cH$, we consider the subscheme

 In fact, many of the inequalities in this definition are redundant.